Multi-scale Context-aware Network with Transformer for Gait Recognition: Conclusion

 \section{Conclusion}

-In this paper, we propose a context-sensitive temporal feature learning (CSTL) network for gait recognition.
-CSTL extracts temporal features with multiple scales and captures salient spatial clues for achieving strong spatio-temporal modeling ability.
-Specifically, diverse temporal features in three scales are introduced in CSTL, and local-to-global temporal relations are considered based on these temporal information for adaptive temporal aggregation.
+In this paper, we propose a multi-scale context-aware network with transformer (MCAT) for gait recognition.
+MCAT extracts temporal features with multiple scales and captures salient spatial clues for achieving strong spatio-temporal modeling ability.
+Specifically, diverse temporal features in three scales are introduced in MCAT, and local-to-global temporal relations are considered based on these temporal information for adaptive temporal aggregation.
 Besides, discriminative spatial parts are selected across the sequence to remedy the spatial feature corruption.
 Extensive experiments on three public datasets verify the superiority and the real-world application potentials of our method.
 In addition, we argue that the insights of learning spatial and temporal features in a supplementary manner could be also applied in other human action-related tasks, e.g., video-based person re-identification.
 We leave this for future work.